The Indiana 014 (47mm)

 The movement is housed in a machined stainless steel case with a smooth machined bezel and a knurled machined-steel crown for tactile precision.
 A cognac-toned American-made leather strap completes the design, adding warmth that pairs seamlessly with the vintage dial.
 The resulting aesthetic is bold yet refined—an industrial piece of American history transformed into a wearable work of art.

-In 1928, Walt Disney introduced the world to Steamboat Willie, the first synchronized-sound cartoon.
-It marked a turning point in American entertainment, blending innovation with artistry in a way that captivated audiences.
-Much like this breakthrough moment, the Indiana 014 represents the era’s spirit of creativity and mechanical ingenuity, preserved today as a wearable piece of history.
+In 1928, Walt Disney introduced the world to Steamboat Willie, the first synchronized-sound cartoon, blending innovation with artistry in a way that captivated audiences.
+Much like this breakthrough moment that revolutionized the global entertainment industry, the Indiana 014 exemplifies the spirit of creativity and mechanical ingenuity of this era, preserved today as a wearable piece of history.

 The Movement